WHAT KIDS WITH TRAUMA NEED IN SCHOOL:

 This is a big one, and I know you probably already have a beautiful laminated chart ready to hang up on your wall with your classroom rules, rewards, and consequences…or a stoplight color system… or something else based on a behaviorist approach to incentivizing good behavior.

 I need to ask you to consider throwing out all of these punitive systems and instead be open to implementing a trauma-informed discipline plan for your classroom that uses relationship and communication as the currency instead of token reward systems and punishments for “crimes” my child can’t control because they are stress responses in his autonomic nervous system.

 It’s not that he WON’T behave or doesn’t have the motivation to do what you want him to do… it’s that he CAN’T behave when his nervous system is dysregulated.
 Even your non-traumatized students will benefit from an overhaul of this outdated methodology that has been proven ineffective by current research.

 Kids with trauma like my kid need you to HELP HIM SOLVE PROBLEMS INSTEAD OF GIVING REWARDS AND CONSEQUENCES FOR BEHAVIORS.

-Despite what you learned in teacher college and the fact that 99% of all school discipline systems are based on rewards and consequences, current research support relationship-based models based on solving problems collaboratively rather than resorting to punitive, rule-based systems.
+Despite what you and I learned in teacher college and the fact that 99% of all school discipline systems are based on rewards and consequences, current research support relationship-based models based on solving problems collaboratively rather than resorting to punitive, rule-based systems.

 It’s a school, not a prison.